 Should this be in my food bowl or litter box?
 Would it work as people food?
 Hmm…

 I Am Tofu Cat Litter (K Kamy’s Zoo)

-I Am Tofu litter is made from soybeans and cornstarch into flushable pellets that clump immediately and dissolve quickly.
+I Am Tofu litter is soybeans and cornstarch the company makes into flushable pellets that clump immediately and dissolve quickly.